Teddy Reig: Legacy

-Reig was profiled in a posthumous 1995 as-told-to autobiography, Reminiscing in Tempo: The Life and Times of a Jazz Hustler, by Edward Berger (Scarecrow Press), of the Institute of Jazz Studies.
+Reig was profiled in a posthumous 1995 as-told-to autobiography, Reminiscing in Tempo: The Life and Times of a Jazz Hustler, by Edward Berger of the Institute of Jazz Studies.
 The book was based on reminiscences recorded by Berger in the final years of Reig's life, and included additional reminiscences by musicians and record industry executives who knew and worked with Reig.

 "Teddy's big secret of getting the best out of musicians was that he never paid any attention to what was going on in the studio," said Johnny Smith.
 "I always appreciated the fact that Teddy never came back to tell us what we should be doing.
 He would let the artists have complete freedom.
 Teddy knew enough to keep his nose out of the music."

-Producer Jerry Wexler said, "Teddy had wonderful taste and cosmic chutzpah.
-Teddy was the embodiment of Norman Mailer's 'White Negro.'
-He had a green card into the black nation.
-He married a black woman and … lived black.
-Before any of us, he also understood how to make a buck off music—and brilliant music at that.
-Teddy was the guy who produced Bird's landmark recordings for Savoy.
-Teddy produced the first-ever sessions for Miles [Davis] and [Stan] Getz.
-[Count] Basie adored Teddy, and Teddy was responsible for Basie's best stuff. … Teddy was a freelancer and a wheeler-dealer who suffered no fools and took no prisoners.
-He could be rude and crude.
-He smoked enough reefer to launch a rocket.
-Some considered him a liar and schemer and self-serving schmuck.
-I liked him.
-I liked the music he made.
-I liked the fact that he delivered.
-Were it not for guys like him, the world of recorded jazz would be considerably poorer."